Parts Of The Bible That Science Has Confirmed To Be True

 According to Hebrews 11:3, God didn't make the universe "out of what was visible."
 One way to interpret this is that the building blocks of the universe are simply imperceptible to the naked human eye — and of course, physics supports that notion with the concept of extremely tiny atoms making up virtually everything.

-Atoms are so small that if you were to take 100 million atoms of hydrogen and line them up, they would not exceed a centimeter in length (via the University of Hawai'i).
-Atoms are made up of even smaller particles: It would take a thousand protons or neutrons to match the diameter of a single atom of hydrogen.
+Atoms are so small that if you were to take 100 million hydrogen atoms and line them up, they would not exceed a centimeter in length.
+Atoms are made up of even smaller particles: It would take a thousand protons or neutrons to match the diameter of a single hydrogen atom.
 Protons and neutrons, in turn, are a thousand times bigger than electrons.
 Does your head hurt yet?

 A great flood likely did happen (and Noah's Ark could have actually floated)

-Yet another well-known story from the Bible is the tale of the world-engulfing Great Flood and Noah's ark (also known as the Noachian Flood).
-This story is spread out throughout three chapters of Genesis, detailing how one man and his family successfully constructed an ark and saved all the animals of the planet from a massive flood that lasted 40 days (via the National Center for Science Education).
+Yet another well-known story from the Bible is the tale of a world-engulfing flood and Noah's ark (also known as the Noachian Flood).
+This story is spread out throughout three chapters of Genesis, detailing how one man and his family successfully constructed an ark and saved all the planet's animals from a massive flood that lasted 40 days.

 And then there's the ark.
 At first glance, it may seem impossible for such a vessel to properly accommodate 35,000 different animal species and float.
-In 2014, however, students from the University of Leicester students crunched the numbers and learned that such an ark could indeed float.
+However, some people have crunched the numbers and learned that such an ark could indeed float.
 (Whether all the animals could actually fit in there, however, is an entirely different topic for discussion.)

 What Nazareth was like in Jesus' time